Pantangianjali/e-commerce-backend-springboot/README.md

-Got it.
-Here's the full README - copy everything below:
 # E-Commerce Backend - Spring Boot REST API

 A complete backend REST API for an e-commerce application built using Spring Boot with layered architecture.
 This project handles product management with full CRUD support and uses an in-memory H2 database for easy setup.
 Built following industry best practices with Controller → Service → Repository → Entity layers.